An inspiring Australian leader is born

 Birth of the top-quality allrounder Karen Rolton, who took over the Australian captaincy after Belinda Clark's retirement and became the first recipient of the ICC Female Player of the Year award in 2006.
 She was part of a World Cup-winning side twice, striking 107 not out in the final in 2005 to help Australia storm to victory.
 When she retired in 2010, Rolton held the record for most number of ODIs - 141 - and was Australia's leading run scorer in Tests.

 Birth of Bruce "Stumpy" Laird, the doughty opener who made 21 appearances for Australia between 1979 and 1982.
-He was a brave and correct opener who, because of two years with World Series Cricket, did not make his Test debut until he was nearly 30.
+He was a brave and correct opener, who, because of two years with World Series Cricket, did not make his Test debut until he was nearly 30.
 With West Indies in the prime of their ascendancy, and protective equipment still rudimentary, it was not a great time to be facing the new ball, but Laird distinguished himself with 92 in his first innings - as near as he would get to a century - and was Australia's most successful batsman in that 1979-80 series.
 It is testament to his consistency that he averaged 35 despite no hundreds.

 Birth of Basil "Shotgun" Wiliams, the Jamaican opener who was brought in to replace West Indies' World Series Cricket defectors and promptly blasted a century on debut, against Australia in Guyana in 1977-78.
 He followed it up with 87 in the next match, in Trindad, and he also creamed 111 against India in Calcutta the following winter.
-Williams averaged a perfectly respectable 39 from seven Tests, but when the World Series gang returned, the presence of Gordon Greenidge and Desmond Haynes meant that he did not get a sniff of another chance.
+Williams averaged a perfectly respectable 39 from seven Tests, but when the World Series gang returned, the presence of Gordon Greenidge and Desmond Haynes meant that Williams did not get a sniff of another chance.

 In the first eight months of his international career, Australian batsman Callum Ferguson, born today, scored five one-day half-centuries.
 But a serious knee injury during the 2009 Champions Trophy final sidelined him for the home season that followed.
 He returned to the side late next year but didn't get many chances despite being part of the one-day squad.
+Ferguson finally made his Test debut in 2016, but unfortunately for him it was at a time of upheaval and series defeats.
+He was run out for 3 in his first innings, in Hobart, where Australia lost their fifth Test in a row, and dropped thereafter.

 1865 Albert Ward (England)